jasb3110/Radiocarbon-reservoir/README.md

 At stated above the latitudinal gradient of $\Delta R$ also could explained for geographic origin of upwelled waters changed, potentially to Antarctic intermediate waters (AAIW) that are even more $^{14}C$ -depleted than SAMW (Carré et al, 2016).
 This pattern could be explained that the front between Equatorial subsurface water (ESSW) and Subantarctic Surface Water (SSW) was likely located north of its modern position (Carré et al, 2016).

-Recently, Many researchers proper a new calibration curve base on marine radiocarbon age (Marine20) was released and provides a global-average mixed layer marine record of radiocarbon from 0 to 55 cal kyr BP.
+Recently, Many researchers proper a new calibration curve base on marine radiocarbon age (Marine20) was released and provides a global-average mixed layer marine record of radiocarbon from 0 to 55 cal kyr BP and do not include polar zones.
 Marine20 curve is constructed using the global carbon cycle model (BICYCLE) which integrates a carbon cycle: deep,ocean-sediment fluxes DIC, alkalinity, and process carbonate compensation (Heaton et al, 2020).
 Also, this work mentioned if you could calibrate Marine20 you would update $\Delta R$.

 Therefore, It is important to estimate $\Delta R$ for dating tools that estimate a radiocarbon age.
 In this work, I update values of $\Delta R$ according to the calibrated curve (Marine20 & Shcal20).
 Also, I focus on the $\Delta R$ relationship with space-time variables (latitude, longitude, calibrated age, and uncertainty age), and whether the hypotheses that explain previous works, still would validate with Marine20.